1

 9

 1241.
-Death of Henryk II the Pious in the Battle of Liegnitz, a battle between the Mongol Empire and a combined defending force of Poles, Moravians, and Germans, supported by feudal nobility and a few knights from military orders sent by the Pope.
+Death of Henry II the Pious, Duke of Silesia and High Duke of Poland, as well as Duke of South-Greater Poland from 1238. ¶ Henryk II died in the Battle of Liegnitz, a fight between the Mongol Empire and a combined defending force of Poles, Moravians, and Germans, supported by feudal nobility and a few knights from military orders sent by the Pope.
 The action attempted to halt the Mongol invasion of Europe.
 The battle came two days before the Mongol victory over the Hungarians at the much larger Battle of Mohi.

 1941.
 In Częstochowa, Nazis create a ghetto for Jews.
 By the end of World War II some 45,000 of Częstochowa’s Jews were murdered by the Germans, almost the entire Jewish community living there.